vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

 weight: 4
 ---

-## Prerequisites
+## Overview

+Here we will cover some common issues seen during a migration, how to avoid them, how to detect them, and how to address them.
-In this guide we assume that the change being done is going from unsharded to unsharded keyspace and that all of the following names are used:
+So in this page we want to go into assume that the change being done is going from unsharded to unsharded keyspace and that all of the following names are used:

 - The source keyspace is called:  sourcekeyspace
 - The target keyspace is called:  targetkeyspace